qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/20 - Experiment Chamber.md

 * Spiral staircase around the room
 	* 40 foot drop
+	* Decapitated statues of angels line the alcoves of the ground level
 * Large pool in the middle
 	* Silver dragon suspended in a ethereal cage above the pool
 	* 3 lit braziers around outside